C-130 life extension

 Project budget of NZ$226 million (excl.
 GST) is approved.

-In May 2007, the Government approved a further NZ$21.2 million excluding GST to upgrade the self-protection system fitted to the aircraft.
+A further NZ$21.2 million (excl.
+GST) is approved to upgrade the self-protection system fitted to the aircraft.

-In mid-2010, L-3, the Ministry of Defence and Safe Air Limited reached an agreement for the Ministry of Defence to take over the management of the production phase for the upgrade of the remaining three aircraft.
+- Mid-2010 - L-3, the Ministry of Defence and Safe Air Limited reached an agreement for the Ministry to take over the management of the production phase to upgrade the remaining three aircraft.

-Aviation Labour Group has been appointed as principal labour provider for the programme.
-Safe Air continues to provide support services.
+- Aviation Labour Group - principal labour provider for the programme.

 The final aircraft will be completed at Woodbourne, Blenheim, in December 2016.

 Read about how the New Zealand Defence Force (NZDF) has used the C-130 Hercules in operations: